 This simple piece of monitoring equipment comprises a glass funnel supported in the neck of a large glass bottle.

-The diagram below shows how the gauge is typically set up on the elevated stand.
+Diagram 2 shows how the gauge is typically set up on the elevated stand.

 It is usually necessary to sample dustfall over 1 month to ensure a measurable quantity of dust is captured in the gauge and can be sent to a laboratory for analysis.